Airport chaos as Scots passengers waiting up to three weeks for missing luggage

 Meanwhile, budget carrier Ryanair has cancelled dozens of flights in Spain, Portugal and Belgium as staff prepare to stage further strike action over the next two days in a dispute over pay and conditions.

-Ms Brenan, who works for the Care Inspectorate, said she has made countless calls to British Airways and criticised the lack of customer information.
+Ms Brennan, who works for the Care Inspectorate, said she has made countless calls to British Airways and criticised the lack of customer information.

-Edinburgh Airport said it has no responsibility for luggage unless the issue is related to a problem with its own carousels.
-Airlines themselves and their handling agent are responsible and in this case, Menzies Aviation is the operating agent of British Airways.
+Airports generallly hold not responsibility for luggage unless the issue is related to a problem with its own carousels.
+Airlines themselves and baggage handling agents are responsible and in this case, Menzies Aviation is the operating agent of British Airways.

-Another handling agent said that while the current peak travel period was "good news" for the industry but was exacerbating staff shortages across the recovering aviation industry.
+Another handling agent said that while the current peak travel period was "good news" , it was exacerbating staff shortages across the recovering aviation industry.

 Swissport, which is the agent for TUI, said the knock-on effects of delays stemming from one part of he passenger journey, such as airport technical issues or security queues can lead to disruption in others.

+READ MORE: The Scottish school where lunches are being delivered by drones

-Ms Brenan said: "When I arrived to check in last Friday BA was a mess.
+Ms Brennan said: "When I arrived to check in last Friday BA was a mess.
 "There were huge queues and only three people on the check-in desk.

-"When I checked in the lady told my husband to keep a hold of his bag, she told me it was a “sh** show” in baggage and hoped that my bag would be okay.
+"When I checked in the lady told my husband to keep a hold of his bag and said she hoped that my bag would be okay.

 "When I arrived in London there was no bag for myself and there other people.